vconcepcion/gpio-examples/README.md

 gpio mode 1 down
 node node/02-switch.js
 ```
+* High five if: you see "Button pressed" in the terminal whenever you press the button
+* Can you...
+  * Output a count of how many times the button has been pressed?
+  * Only display the text for every other button press?

 ## 03 - Switch LED
 Blink an LED based on input from a button/switch